-Support for 26 Religious Sisters in the Andes of Peru
+Support for 26 Religious Sisters in Peru

 The sisters work first and foremost among people in the rural regions, most of whom live in extreme poverty, barely managing to scrape a living from their livestock and agriculture.
 The houses they live in are built in the traditional Quincha style of wattle and daub, and many places lack even the most basic infrastructure.
 The sisters also have to cover long distances on unmade roads and tracks just to reach the faithful.